Reigne: Singles

-Reigne: The Book
+Regine: The Book

 Three years after the album has been released, Velasquez together with Filipino photographer Jun de Leon collaborated to create a coffee table book which was named after the successful album.
 It features 200 pages of Velasquez's photographs chronicled by de Leon after working with the latter for five years.
 The coffee book comes in a special gift box that includes an EP CD with songs The First Time I Ever Saw Your Face and Misty Glass Window.
 It was released by Viva Foundation For The Arts.